 Moreover, CSD will not have funds to replace damaged equipment, such as basketball hoops and play structures.
 Additional service-level cutbacks may be necessary if assessments are not increased.

-Each benefit zone has a unique assessment based on the special benefit provided by its landscape amenities.
-The annual assessment in Benefit Zone 3 for FY 2018-19 is about $132.25 per Equivalent Dwelling Unit (EDU).
+Each benefit zone has a unique assessment based on the special benefit provided by its landscape features and maintenance services.
+The annual assessment in Benefit Zone 3 for FY 2018-19 is $132.25 per Equivalent Dwelling Unit (EDU).

 Under California law, assessments may not be increased by an amount greater than the annual Consumer Price Index adjustment without the approval of a weighted majority vote of property owners in that benefit zone.
 This process is conducted by mail, and each property owner’s vote is weighted based on the total amount of the assessment on that owner’s property.
-Without support at the 50 percent + 1 threshold, service level reductions need to be implemented, and development of new parks will be indefinitely postponed in an effort to maintain a balanced budget.
+Without the approval of property owners, existing service level reductions will continue and development of new parks will be indefinitely postponed in an effort to maintain a balanced budget.

-Assessments are used to fund activities within each benefit zone, such as the salaries of Park Operations staff, services such as landscape maintenance, restroom cleaning and tree service, and a small portion of administration overhead.
-In zones that are adequately funding, projects such as replanting, sport court resurfacing and furniture replacement are also funded.
+Assessments are used to fund activities within each benefit zone, such as the salaries of Park Operations staff, services such as landscape maintenance, restroom cleaning and tree service, and a small portion of administrative overhead.
+In benefit zones that are adequately funding, projects such as replanting, sport court resurfacing and furniture replacement are also funded.
 Well-funded zones also set funds aside for future asset replacement such as playgrounds and shade structures.

-Funding challenges in Benefit Zone 3 is not new.
-In 2009, property owners were given an opportunity to approve higher assessments to offset funding shortages for maintaining parks.
-They overwhelming rejected the proposed assessment increase.
-In November 2017, CSD conducted a survey among owners of all single-family, multi-family and commercial properties in Benefit Zone 3 to determine whether they would support an assessment increase.
-Because the survey results were well below the minimum threshold needed for approval, CSD decided to not proceed with a vote.
+The funding challenges in Benefit Zone 3 are not new.
+In 2009, property owners were given an opportunity to approve higher L&L benefit assessments to provide additional revenue for park and landscape maintenance.
+Residents did not approve the proposed benefit assessment increase at that time.
+In November 2017, Cosumnes CSD conducted a survey among Benefit Zone 3 property owners to gauge support for a benefit assessment increase.
+Because the survey results were well below the minimum threshold needed to approve a new overlay assessment district, Cosumnes CSD did not proceed with an official vote.

-Residents surrounding Jordan Family Park passed an additional assessment of $194.91 in 2009 when the initial funding shortfall was identified.
+Residents surrounding Jordan Family Park passed an additional overlay assessment of $194.91 in 2009 when the initial funding shortfall in Benefit Zone 3 was identified.
 As such, Benefit Zone 15 – Vista Creek, was created to maintain the park at a normal level.
-We call these additional assessments “overlay zones” and they supplement the original benefit assessment.
+We call these additional assessments “overlays" and they supplement the original benefit assessment.